Virago

 Hodder & Stoughton

 On a trip to the South of France, the shy heroine of Rebecca falls in love with Maxim de Winter, a handsome widower.
 Although his proposal comes as a surprise, she happily agrees to marry him.
-But as they arrive at her husband's Cornish estate, Manderley, a change comes over Maxim, and the young bride is filled with dread.
+But as they arrive at her husband's home, Manderley, a change comes over Maxim, and the young bride is filled with dread.
 Friendless in the isolated mansion, she realises that she barely knows him.
 In every corner of every room is the phantom of his beautiful first wife, Rebecca, and the new Mrs de Winter walks in her shadow.

-Daphne du Maurier (1907-89) was born in London, the daughter of the famous actor-manager Sir Gerald du Maurier and granddaughter of George du Maurier, the author and artist.
-In 1931 her first novel, The Loving Spirit, was published.
-A biography of her father and three other novels followed, but it was the novel Rebecca that launched her into the literary stratosphere and made her one of the most popular authors of her day.
-In 1932, du Maurier married Major Frederick Browning, with whom she had three children.
+Daphne du Maurier (1907 - 89) was born in London, the daughter of the famous actor-manager Sir Gerald du Maurier and granddaughter of George du Maurier, the author and artist.
+She began writing short stories and articles in 1928 and in 1931 her first novel, THE LOVING SPIRIT, was published.
+It was the novel REBECCA that launched her into the literary stratosphere and made her one of the most popular authors of all time.